Usibre/hacktheheap-puzzlegen/README.md

 # Heapgame Generator
-This is the repository for the heapgame generator.
+Welcome to the repository for the Hack the Heap puzzle generator.

 ## Compile
-`cd src/preload && make`&& make install
+`cd src/preload && make && make install`
-`cd ../rec && make`&& make install
+`cd ../rec && make && make install`
-`cd ../../test && make`
+`cd ../../test && make && make test`
-`make test`

 ## Quick Start
 Run the console by executing `hth_console`.
 Set the executable you want to analyse by typing `set executable [file]`.
-Furthermore, set the (absolute) location of the preload library by executing `set preload [path]/libhtheap.so`.
+Furthermore, set the (absolute) location of the preload library by executing `set preload [path]/libhtheap.so` (or install).
 Lastly, we can set the output filename by calling `set outfile output.txt`.
 Now we can simply start analysing the program by calling `start`.
 Arguments can be specified by appending them to `start`, similar to GDB.